Little Go 0.7 released on the App Store

 mkroesti 0.4 released

 The main new thing in version 0.4 is that mkroesti is now available as a CGI script.
 Check out the demo site if you are interested.
+The demo site is no longer operational.
 Visit the project page for more information and to download the tar ball.

 Mediawiki happiness